Sarah T. – Portrait of a Teenage Alcoholic: Plot

 Sarah confesses to Ken that she drinks to make things easier.
-After Sarah is unable to contact her father by telephone, Sarah passes out from drinking, even though she is babysitting.
-In a confrontation with Matt and JoAnne, Sarah states that she has been drinking almost daily for two years.
+After she is unable to contact her father by telephone, she passes out from drinking while babysitting.
+In a confrontation with Matt and Jean, Sarah says she has been drinking almost daily for two years.

-A doctor's visit fails to convince JoAnne that Sarah has a problem.
+Dr. Marvin Kittredge's visit fails to convince Jean that Sarah has a problem.
 Sarah attends an Alcoholics Anonymous meeting where she meets Bobby, who is even younger than Sarah.
-What Bobby tells the group resonates with Sarah, and she recognizes herself in what Bobby says, such as the constant lying.
+What Bobby tells the group resonates with Sarah, and she recognizes herself in what Bobby says such as constant lying.

-During her family therapy sessions, Sarah expresses a desire for her family to be complete once again and for her parents to stop fighting.
-When Jerry reveals that he is unable to have full custody of Sarah because of the nature of his job, Sarah once again feels the irresistible urge to drink.
+During her family therapy sessions, Sarah expresses a desire for her family to be complete again and for her parents to stop fighting.
+When Jerry says he cannot assume full custody of Sarah because of the nature of his job, Sarah again feels the irresistible urge to drink.
 She asks a group of rough-looking teenagers to purchase vodka for her, inviting them to do anything to her.
 They tease her by drinking most of the bottle themselves.
 After drinking the remaining vodka, she takes Daisy for a ride.
 Though Ken tries to stop Sarah, she rides the horse into oncoming traffic on a busy street.
-As a result, Daisy is mortally wounded in an automobile accident, and the police shoot Daisy.
+As a result, Daisy is mortally wounded in an automobile accident, and the police euthanize Daisy.

 Sarah spends time in a hospital, where she expresses remorse for the way she has acted.
-She realizes how much she has loved her family and her friends at the Alcoholics Anonymous meeting, and admits that she is an alcoholic.
+She realizes how much she has loved her family and her friends at the Alcoholics Anonymous meeting, and admits that she is an alcoholic and that things will never be the same as she thought before.